-TOPICAL SEMINAR IN MEASUREMENT AND EVALUATION 642 3 credits (May be repeated for a total of six credits) Topics of current interest and need will be empha-sized.
+TOPICAL SEMINAR IN MEASUREMENT AND EVALUATION (May be repeated for a total of six credits) Topics of current interest and need will be emphasized.
 The student will develop extended competence with contemporary measurement and evaluation techniques.

-MULTICULTURAL COUNSELING 646

-Prerequisites: 5600:643 or permission of instructor.
-An examination of multicultural counsel-ing theory and research necessary to work with culturally diverse people.
+MULTICULTURAL COUNSELING Prerequisites: 5600:643 or permission of instructor.
+An examination of multicultural counseling theory and research necessary to work with culturally diverse people.

-INDIVIDUAL AND FAMILY DEVELOPMENT ACROSS THE LIFESPAN 648 3 credits An exploration of individual and family development.
-Emphasis will be placed on understand-ing the relationship between the individual and his/her family.
+INDIVIDUAL AND FAMILY DEVELOPMENT ACROSS THE LIFESPAN 3 credits An exploration of individual and family development.
+Emphasis will be placed on understanding the relationship between the individual and his/her family.

-FIELD EXPERIENCE: MASTER'S 695

-Prerequisites: permission of department chair and instructor.
+FIELD EXPERIENCE: MASTER'S Prerequisites: permission of department chair and instructor.
 Area determined in accordance with student's program and professional goals.

-696 MASTER'S TECHNOLOGY PROJECT Prerequisite: permission of advisor.
+696 MASTER'S TECHNOLOGY PROJECT 2-3 credits Prerequisite: permission of advisor.
 Prepare and test a technology learning package that includes any combination of text, graphics, sound, color, motion, and the provision for interaction by the target students.
-INDEPENDENT STUDY 697 1-3 credits

-(May be repeated for a total of six credits) Prerequisites: permission of department chair and instructor.
+INDEPENDENT STUDY (May be repeated for a total of six credits) Prerequisites: permission of department chair and instructor.
 Specific area of study determined in accordance with student's program and professional goals.

-MASTER'S PROBLEM 698

-Prerequisite: permission of advisor.
+MASTER'S PROBLEM Prerequisite: permission of advisor.
 In-depth study of a research problem in education.
-Student must be able to demonstrate critical and analytical skills in dealing with problems in educational foundations.
+Student must be able to demonstrate critical and analytical skills in dealing with problems in educational 699 MASTER'S THESIS dissertation topics.

 4-6 credits Prerequisites: permission of department chair and instructor.
-In-depth study of research prob-lem within humanistic and behavior foundation.
+In-depth study of research problem within humanistic and behavior foundation.

-- HISTORY OF EDUCATION IN AMERICAN SOCIETY 701 3 credits Historical development of education in American social order, with special emphasis on social, political and economic setting. - SEMINAR: HISTORY AND PHILOSOPHY OF HIGHER EDUCATION 703 3 credits Prerequisite: 600 or equivalent.
+HISTORY OF EDUCATION IN AMERICAN SOCIETY Historical development of education in American social order, with special emphasis on social, political and economic setting.

+703 SEMINAR: HISTORY AND PHILOSOPHY OF HIGHER EDUCATION Prerequisite: 600 or equivalent.
 History and philosophy related to genesis and development of higher education in the Western world, with special emphasis given to higher education's development in United States.

-SEMINAR: SOCIAL-PHILOSOPHICAL FOUNDATIONS OF EDUCATION 705 3 credits (May be repeated for a total of six credits) Prerequisite: 600 or equivalent.
-Inquiry into select-ed ideological social, economic and philosophical factors affecting educational development in United States and other countries.
+SEMINAR: SOCIAL-PHILOSOPHICAL FOUNDATIONS OF EDUCATION 3 credits (May be repeated for a total of six credits) Prerequisite: 600 or equivalent.
+Inquiry into selected ideological social, economic and philosophical factors affecting educational development in United States and other countries.

-- ADULT LEARNING, DEVELOPMENT, AND MOTIVATION 710 3 credits Emerging theories of intelligence; theories of adult learning; stage theories of adult cognitive, conceptual and moral development; life cycle development; adult life transitions. - LEARNING PROCESSES 3 credits Study of principles underlying classroom learning processes with particular emphasis on teaching as means of modifying pupil behavior; cognitive, motor, social and affective. - TEACHER BEHAVIOR AND INSTRUCTION 723 3 credits Prerequisite: 600.
+ADULT LEARNING, DEVELOPMENT, AND MOTIVATION 3 credits Emerging theories of intelligence; theories of adult learning; stage theories of adult cognitive, conceptual and moral development; life cycle development; adult life transitions.

+LEARNING PROCESSES Study of principles underlying classroom learning processes with particular emphasis on teaching as means of modifying pupil behavior; cognitive, motor, social and affective.

+TEACHER BEHAVIOR AND INSTRUCTION 3 credits Prerequisite: 600.
 Intensive survey of theoretical and empirical literature involving teacher and conceptions of instruction.
 A student reports on theory, empirical research and applications in areas of individual interests.

-RESEARCH DESIGN 740

-3 credits Topics include problem statement, research questions, literature review, choosing a sample, selecting an appropriate research design and data collection method, and ethical and legal issues
+RESEARCH DESIGN Topics include problem statement, research questions, literature review, choosing a sample, selecting an appropriate research design and data collection method, and ethical and legal

-741 DATA COLLECTION METHODS

-3 credits Prerequisite: 740.
-Emphasis on selecting, developing, and administering common data col-lection methods in education and social science research including standardized tests, inventories, guestionnaires, focus groups, and content analysis.
+741 DATA COLLECTION METHODS 3 credits Prerequisite: 740.
+Emphasis on selecting, developing, and administering common data collection methods in education and social science research including standardized tests, inventories, questionnaires, focus groups, and content analysis.